 In middle school and high school, I was part of a youth group that greeted and departed with hugs.

-In college, hugs were routine part of social gatherings.
+In college, hugs were routine greeting at social gatherings.

 I’ve been involved in three church plants for Spanish speaking immigrants.
 Hugs and cheek-to-cheek air kisses between men and women are pretty common and normal.
 I don’t mind them at all.
 I enjoy them as an expression of fellowship.